lvthillo/aws-centralize-vpc-interface-endpoints/README.md

 * [You can't use dynamic provider assignmets](https://github.com/hashicorp/terraform/issues/25244).
 * [You can't pass providers to for_each in a module](https://github.com/hashicorp/terraform/issues/24476)

 Those drawbacks force me to "duplicate" resources.
-I have to define a resource twice (with a differenet provider) instead of using dynamic solutions.
+I have to define a resource twice (with a different provider) instead of using dynamic solutions.
 This makes the solution less reusable, still it's not too hard to add VPCs/accounts.

 ## Test Setup
-To test the setup I want to connect to an EC2 instance in the VPC created in `account-2` and send a message to an SQS queue.
-Also create the SQS queue in `account-2`.
+To test the setup we can create to an EC2 instance in the VPC created in `account-1`, `account-2` or `account-3` and send a message to an SQS queue created in the same account.
+The queue can be encrypted if you add the `kms` VPC interface endpoint.
 The whole solution is private, there are no NAT gateways or Internet Gateways.
 This means that we can only connect to an EC2 using [Session Manager and its interface VPC endpoints](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/).

 Here for we need VPC endpoints for: